 Let’s break it down clearly.

 Knee osteoarthritis happens when the joint begins to break down over time.
-Cartilage thins, inflammation increases, and the bone beneath the cartilage (the subchondral bone) becomes stressed.
+Cartilage thins, inflammation increases, and the bone beneath the cartilage (the subchondral bone) becomes stressed (learn more about knee osteoarthritis here).

 Common symptoms include: